 Rising Ammonia Levels

-Evaporation leaves less water in the tank, increasing the amount of ammonia in the water.
-Evaporated water also leaves behind the nitrite and ammonia particles created by the fish’s waste.
-This isn’t too much of a problem in small quantities, but the tank’s conditions become unsanitary if the evaporated water isn’t replaced quickly enough.
+Evaporation leaves less water in the tank, increasing the amount of ammonia.
+Evaporated water also leaves the nitrite and ammonia particles created by the fish’s waste.

 Fish are sensitive to ammonia.
-If they’re exposed to it for too long, they become poisoned and burned by the toxicity.
-Signs of high ammonia levels include:
+If exposed to it for too long, they’ll be poisoned by the toxicity.

-- A foul odor that smells similar to urine
+- A foul odor that smells similar to urine.

-- Motionless fish who stop swimming
+- Motionless fish who stop swimming.

-- Appetite loss
+- Appetite loss.

-- Red or cloudy eyes from the burns
+- Red or cloudy eyes from the burns.

-- Redness around the fish’s gills
+- Redness around the fish’s gills.

 Increased Salinity

-In saltwater tanks, water evaporation leaves behind salts and minerals.
-As a result, the tank’s salinity increases, causing problems for your fish.
+Consequently, the tank’s salinity increases, causing problems for the fish.
 Too much salt dehydrates fish and causes their scales to go slimy.
-In the worst cases, they die.
+In the worst cases, the fish will die.

 Low Oxygen Levels

-- Fish gasping at the surface for air
+- Fish gasping at the surface for air.

-- Lethargic, non-moving fish
+- Lethargic, non-moving fish.

-- Lack of appetite
+- Lack of appetite.

 Stressed Fish

-Even the most minor environmental changes can stress your fish.
-If evaporation occurs too quickly and the water isn’t topped up, the fish will have less space to swim in.
-This creates overcrowding, and symptoms of stress will occur as a result.
+If evaporation occurs too quickly and the water isn’t topped up, the fish will have less swimming space.
+This creates overcrowding, and symptoms of stress will occur.
 These include:

-- Increased aggression
+- Increased aggression.

-- Frantic swimming
+- Frantic swimming.

-- Hiding away for long periods of time
+- Hiding away for long periods.

-- Surfing the glass
+- Surfing the glass.

-- Changing appearance, such as dimmer colors
+- Changing appearance, such as dimmer colors.

-- Diseases and illnesses
+- Diseases and illnesses.

-Improper water conditions are one of the leading causes of stress.
-Even if one factor is off, your fish could suffer.
-As we’ve already explained, imperfect salt levels in a saltwater tank, rising ammonia, and changing pH levels are likely to enhance this stress.
+Even if one factor is off, the fish could suffer.
+As explained, suboptimal salt levels in a saltwater tank, rising ammonia, and changing pH levels will raise stress levels.